 18.2 Methodology

-(1) A Load Profiling Methodology is the fundamental basis on which Load Profiles are created.
+(1) A Load Profiling Methodology was the fundamental basis on which Load Profiles were created.
 The implementation of a Load Profiling Methodology may require statistical Sampling, engineering methods, econometric modeling, or other approaches.
 All Load Profiles shall conform to the ERCOT-defined Settlement Interval length.

 (2) ERCOT has developed Load Profiles for: